Skip to main content

 pip install -r projects/mobile-game-top-k-analytics/requirements.txt

-You should see output confirming that the topics were created.
+You should see output confirming that the relevant resources are created.

 Copy the job scripts into the Flink JobManager container:

-This registers the Flink jobs that process the user-score stream and write leaderboard results to Kafka.
+This registers the Flink jobs that process the user-scores stream and write leaderboard results to their respective sinks.

 The dashboard is a Streamlit app that visualizes the real-time leaderboard data.
 It's powered by two Python scripts:

-• app.py is the frontend: it sets up the UI and listens for changes from the backend, updating charts and tables when new data arrives.
+• app.py (V1 and V2) is the frontend: it sets up the UI and listens for changes from the backend, updating charts and tables when new data arrives.

 To launch the dashboard: